-7.1 Alignment Clauses
+9.1 Alignment Clauses

-GNAT requires that all alignment clauses specify a power of 2, and all default alignments are always a power of 2.
+GNAT requires that all alignment clauses specify 0 or a power of 2, and all default alignments are always a power of 2.
+Specifying 0 is the same as specifying 1.

 The default alignment values are as follows:

+\ 'Elementary Types'.

-- Primitive Types.
-For primitive types, the alignment is the minimum of the actual size of objects of the type divided by Storage\Unit, and the maximum alignment supported by the target.
-(This maximum alignment is given by the GNAT-specific attribute Standard'Maximum\Alignment; see [Maximum\Alignment], page 73.)
-For example, for type Long\Float, the object size is 8 bytes, and the default alignment will be 8 on any target that supports alignments this large, but on some targets, the maximum alignment may be smaller than 8, in which case objects of type Long\Float will be maximally aligned. - Arrays.
+For elementary types, the alignment is the minimum of the actual size of objects of the type divided by Storage\Unit, and the maximum alignment supported by the target.
+(This maximum alignment is given by the GNAT-specific attribute Standard'Maximum\Alignment; see [Attribute Maximum\Alignment], page 125.)

+For example, for type Long\Float, the object size is 8 bytes, and the default alignment will be 8 on any target that supports alignments this large, but on some targets, the maximum alignment may be smaller than 8, in which case objects of type Long\Float will be maximally aligned.

+\ 'Arrays'.

 For arrays, the alignment is equal to the alignment of the component type for the normal case where no packing or component size is given.
-If the array is packed, and the packing is effective (see separate section on packed arrays), then the alignment will be one for long packed arrays, or arrays whose length is not known at compile time.
-For short packed arrays, which are handled internally as modular types, the alignment will be as described for primitive types, e.g. a packed array of length 31 bits will have an object size of four bytes, and an alignment of 4. - Records.
-For the normal non-packed case, the alignment of a record is equal to the maximum alignment of any of its components.
+If the array is packed, and the packing is effective (see separate section on packed arrays), then the alignment will be either 4, 2, or 1 for long packed arrays or arrays whose length is not known at compile time, depending on whether the component size is divisible by 4, 2, or is odd.
+For short packed arrays, which are handled internally as modular types, the alignment will be as described for elementary types, e.g. a packed array of length 31 bits will have an object size of four bytes, and an alignment of 4.

+\ 'Records'.

+For the normal unpacked case, the alignment of a record is equal to the maximum alignment of any of its components.
 For tagged records, this includes the implicit access type used for the tag.
 If a pragma Pack is used and all components are packable (see separate section on pragma Pack), then the resulting alignment is 1, unless the layout of the record makes it profitable to increase it.